• plumbing heating and air alliance member

 As digital platforms like Google work to credit businesses that build an authentic brand offline, these types of tasks become even more critical.

-Offering a free HVAC service to non-profits in your area is an excellent way to open the door to future relationships.
+Offering free HVAC services to non-profits in your area is an excellent way to foster future relationships.

 You might even consider hosting a speaking event or workshop where you outline the benefits of energy efficiency and AC maintenance for commercial producers.